MrPixle2022/Documentaion/Js/Raw/StringMethods.md

 - [replaceAll](#replacealltarget-replacer)

 >[!NOTE]
->String is considered an array so the array methods also applies to it
+>a String is considered an array so the array methods also applies to it

 ### toUpperCase:
 ```javascript